gyk4j/blog/_posts/2024-02-29-fitting-windows-10-22h2-iso-image-4-7gb-dvd-r-ntlite.md

    `W10_22H2_F.iso`) with [NTLite][ntlite]
    ![NTLite Create ISO](/blog/assets/images/2024-02-29-w10-22h2-ntlite-iso-create.png)
    ![NTLite Creating ISO image](/blog/assets/images/2024-02-29-w10-22h2-ntlite-iso-creating.png)
-8. Check that the new ISO images `W10_22H2_F.iso` is about 4.46GB now -- small enough to fit onto a normal 4.7GB DVD-R -- compared to the original 4.77GB `W10_22H2.iso` ISO image created by Windows 10 Media Creation Tool.
+8. Check that the new ISO images `W10_22H2_F.iso` is about 4.46 GB now -- small enough to fit onto a normal 4.7 GB DVD-R -- compared to the original 4.77 GB `W10_22H2.iso` ISO image created by Windows 10 Media Creation Tool.

    ![Windows 10 22H2 ISO size comparison](/blog/assets/images/2024-02-29-w10-22h2-iso-size.png)

 9. Test the modified installation media ISO image.
 During the setup, notice that the list of operating system options available to choose from correspond with the entries in the `install.esd` in [NTLite][ntlite]